vlitejs/vlite/README.md

 ## Why `vLitejs`?

 - If you are concerned about your app's loading performance, this library makes sense as it is extremely lightweight compared to the competition (only 6 KB).
-- It is quite rare to need to be compatible with HTML5, Youtube and Vimeo at the same time.
+- It is quite rare to need to be compatible with HTML5, Youtube, Vimeo and Dailymotion at the same time.
 The library contains by default only HTML5 capabilities and exposed the Provider API to extend capabilities with other providers.
 - If you need specific behaviors, the plugin API allows to extends the library capabilities.
 - If you need to create a video or audio player with a custom skin harmonized for all web browsers.